Habit, Not Hack: Asking Questions (Mentor)

 The Habit: Asking Well

-1. Ask in Every Seminar (Yes, Even the Ones Outside Your Field)
+1. Ask in Every Seminar — Yes, Even the Ones Outside Your Field

-• Ask “outsider” questions with confidence:
+Show your trainees that curiosity doesn't require mastery.
+Ask "outsider" questions with confidence:

-“I’m not in your field, but I’m curious—could this mechanism apply to X?”
+"I'm not in your field, but I'm curious — could this mechanism apply to X?"

-2. Narrate Your Curiosity
+3. Narrate Your Curiosity

 "Here's what I don't quite get yet…"